 Not in my opinion.
 It's a classic case of diminishing returns: 5.1 sounds a good deal more immersive than stereo, but the difference between 5.1 and 7.1 isn't nearly as great.
 Not to mention the fact that there just isn't that much content with true, discrete 7.1 channel soundtracks.

 Do I need an AV receiver with built-in AirPlay?

 The simple answer is probably not, but I've covered this issue with its own in-depth story if you're interested in the details.
 While some will be better off buying a separate Apple TV, it's less of a dilemma now that there are inexpensive receivers with built-in AirPlay, like the Sony STR-DN840.

 Does virtual surround really work?

 Many sound bars claim they can create a surround-sound experience without the need for rear speakers, but in the vast majority of cases that's not true.
 That's not to say the virtual surround modes are worthless -- they often do a decent job of widening the soundstage -- but they'll rarely make you feel like the sound is coming from the sides or behind you.
 The exception is Yamaha's pricey line of YSP Digital Sound Projectors, which can actually do a convincing job of virtual surround sound from a sound bar.

 Will a sound bar block the remote sensor on my TV?

 This can be an issue, which is one of the reasons I like sound bars with a pedestal design, like Zvox, Bose, and SpeakerCraft offer.
 It all depends on where your TV's remote sensor is, the dimensions of the sound bar itself, and how you position it.
-Yamaha's YAS-101 also has a clever solution, in which it passes on IR signals using a blaster in the back, so it still reaches your TV.
+Some sound bars, such as Sony's HT-CT260, also feature an IR repeater, which passes on your remote signals using a blaster in the back, so it still reaches your TV.